timplourde/js-components/README.md

 As a user, I need any "troublesome" investments to be highlighed in the Portfolio Editor whenver the Portfolio Profile detects a "bad" portfolio so I can identify which ones need my attention.

+So now we need two-way communication between our compoments.
+Let's see how we can achieve that while remaining decoupled.

 ## Example 2: Chicken and Egg

 We'll use the same technique to add an event handler for the ``profile`` as we did with the ``editor``.